damian-lis/portfolio-website/README.md

 <br/>

-### 3.38.
-Description of delete a form component through the this.btnDelete element
+<h3 id="form-delete">3.38.
+Description of delete a form component through the this.btnDelete element</h3>

 Removing the form component is also done through the this.btnDelete element, which is presented below as a part of the createMainElements method: